cs3org/OCM-API/IETF-RFC.md

     especially in case of `datatx` access type.
 * Protocol details for `webapp` MAY contain:
   - REQUIRED uri (string)
-    A URI to a client-browsable view of the Shared Resource, such that users MAY use the web applications available at the site.
-The URI SHOULD be relative, in which case the prefix exposed by the `/.well-known/ocm` endpoint MUST be used.
+    A URI to a client-browsable view of the Shared Resource, such that users MAY use a web application available at the Sending Server.
+The URI MUST be absolute, including a hostname.
+In case the underlying Resource is a folder, the URI MUST act as a root path, such that files located within the folder are made accessible in the web app by appending their relative path to the URI.
-    Absolute URIs are deprecated.
+  - REQUIRED targets (array of strings) - How the recipient SHOULD present the URI to the user.
+MUST NOT be empty.
+A subset of:
+    - `blank` signals the recipient to open the URI in a new window or tab.
+    - `redirect` signals the recipient to navigate the browser to the URI, replacing the current page.
+    - `iframe` signals the recipient to embed the URI in an iframe within its own UI.
+CORS headers MUST be properly set.
+    A Sending Server MUST NOT offer a target that the recipient did not advertise in its `webapp-receive` discovery property.
-  - REQUIRED viewMode (string)
+  - REQUIRED permissions (array of strings) -
     The permissions granted to the sharee.
+MUST NOT be empty.
     A subset of:
     - `view` allows access to the web app in view-only mode.
     - `read` allows read and download access via the web app.
     - `write` allows full editing rights via the web app.
+    - `share` allows re-share rights on the Resource.
+This only applies to web apps that provide a mechanism for re-sharing.
   - OPTIONAL sharedSecret (string)
-    An optional secret to be used to access the remote web app, for example in the form of a bearer token.
+    A secret for accessing the remote web app, such as a bearer token.
+To give access to the remote app, the receiver MUST perform an HTTP POST request to the given `uri`, passing the shared secret in a form field named `access_token` (see [Resource Access](#resource-access)).
+To prevent leaking it in logs it MUST NOT appear in any URI.
+In a multi-protocol Share that also offers WebDAV, the access requirements provided in the `webdav` part (such as `must-exchange-token`) MUST apply to `webapp` accesses as well.
+  - OPTIONAL appName (string)
+    A human-friendly name of the web application, to be used in user interfaces when referring to this Share.
+  - OPTIONAL appIcon (string)
+    A URI to an icon representing the web application, to be used in user interfaces when referring to this Share.
+An embedded data URI MAY be used; alternatively, if a regular URI is used, it MUST be absolute, including a hostname.
 * Protocol details for `ssh` MAY contain:
   - OPTIONAL accessTypes (array of strings) - The type of access being granted to the remote resource.
 If omitted, it defaults to